 \section{Introduction}

-In high intensity light photosynthetic organisms are unable to utilize all available energy for photochemistry.
+In high-intensity light photosynthetic organisms are unable to utilize all available energy for photochemistry.
 In order to minimize the formation of damaging reactive oxygen species, the excess energy is dissipated as heat through non-photochemical quenching (NPQ) pathways\cite{demmig-adams2006,Ledford2005}.
 The eustigmatophyte alga \textit{Nannochloropsis oceanica} has a relatively simple NPQ system\cite{chukhutsina2017,park2019a} in comparison to vascular land plants.
-It consists of two main components: a pH-sensing protein, LHCX1, and the xanthophyll cycle.
-The xanthophyll cycle in \Nanno\ is a shared feature with higher plants, but this organism lacks more complex features like state transitions or pigments like lutein and chlorophyll-b.\cite{litvin2016,Vieler2012,llansola-portoles2017} The simplistic nature make N. oceanica an ideal model organism for studying the essential components of NPQ.
+It consists of two main components: a pH-sensing protein, potentially LHCX1, and the xanthophyll cycle.
+The xanthophyll cycle in \Nanno\ is a shared feature with higher plants, but this alga lacks additional features like state transitions or pigments like lutein and chlorophyll-\emph{b}.\cite{litvin2016,Vieler2012,llansola-portoles2017} This simplistic nature makes \textit{N. oceanica} an ideal model organism for studying the essential components of NPQ.